-Twitter Users Demonstrate the Prevalence and Ease of Chargeback FraudChargeback fraud certainly isn’t a new threat; it’s been the plight of ecommerce for years.
-This commonly-practiced form of fraud costs merchants upwards of $16 billion annually, and that number grows by several billion dollars each year.
+Twitter Users Demonstrate the Prevalence and Ease of Chargeback FraudChargeback fraud certainly isn’t a new threat; it’s been the plight of eCommerce for years.
+This commonly-practiced form of fraud may cost merchants as much as $16 billion annually, and that figure grows each year.

 Even though chargeback fraud is a known threat for online merchants, few have been able to devise an effective mitigation strategy.
 Usually, this unwillingness to confront the fraud is derived from an inability to fully understand its pervasiveness.

 While it may seem like an odd research platform, Twitter actually provides a very compelling argument for the ubiquity of chargeback fraud.

 To offer the most simple and straightforward chargeback fraud definition possible:

 “Chargeback fraud (also known as "friendly fraud") occurs when a customer requests a chargeback from their bank, falsely claiming a transaction was illegitimate, instead of requesting a refund according to the merchant's return policies."

 Chargeback fraud is such a common practice that fraudsters don’t even think twice about broadcasting their actions all over the internet.

 This implies that chargeback fraud is a socially acceptable practice.
 Not only are consumers requesting illegitimate chargebacks, they aren’t afraid to admit to their actions.
 Chargeback fraud perpetrators exhibit no shame or remorse—and there certainly isn’t the social stigma commonly associated with other forms of theft.

 I wasnt even gonna chargeback on my food today, I just opened my pizza and its burnt

 @njsneaks chargeback bomin soon